 In all cases, the charge and recommendation for sanction(s) originates with the faculty member.
 Sanctions may be academic and disciplinary, or only academic.
 Before proposing a sanction the faculty member should read the University’s Sanctioning Guidelines.
 The faculty member may withdraw the charge(s) of academic dishonesty any time prior to the AI Committee’s decision.

 If the faculty member recommends disciplinary sanction(s) in addition to academic sanctions, the AI Committee reviews the case.
-If the AI Committee determines that disciplinary sanctions are warranted in addition to the academic sanctions, the student is notified by the SON that he/she has been found responsible for the charge, and that the sanctions will be put into place.
+If the AI Committee determines that disciplinary sanctions are warranted in addition to the academic sanctions, the student is notified by the college that he/she has been found responsible for the charge, and that the sanctions will be put into place.
 The student’s case will be referred to the OSC for consideration of specific disciplinary sanction.
 The OSC will review the committee’s recommendations and determine the appropriate disciplinary sanction to assign.

 When Academic Dishonesty is Suspected